-&lt;sup>16 The mandatory minimum for Theft and Unlawful Possession of a Firearm were parts of the Omnibus Public Safety and Justice Emergency Amendment Act of 2009.
-In substantially identical terms, the Act provided that a person sentenced to one of those mandatory minima "shall not be released from prison or granted probation or suspension of sentence prior to serving the mandatory-minimum."
+18 The mandatory minimum for Theft and Unlawful Possession of a Firearm were parts of the Omnibus Public Safety and Justice Emergency Amendment Act of 2009.
+In substantially identical terms, the Act provided that a person sentenced to one of those mandatory minimum "shall not be released from prison or granted probation or suspension of sentence prior to serving the mandatory-minimum."
 The Act did not expressly refer to the YRA.
 The Commission expresses no view on whether a youth offender sentenced under the YRA for one of these offenses must be sentenced to a mandatory minimum term.

-All but two of the statutory minimums are either below or within the prison range in the lowest possible box for that offense and criminal history score, so that these statutory minimums do not conflict with guideline prison ranges.
-The same options are available for these offenses as for any other in the same Offense Severity Group (prison only, long splits, short splits, or probation).
-However, two statutory minimums are much higher than the guideline ranges in Columns A through D: 84 months for Enticing a Child after a conviction for a crime of violence (22 D.C.
-Official Code §§ 22-3010; 24-403.01 (e)) (Master Group 8) and 60 months for Maintaining a Place to Manufacture, Distribute or Store Narcotic or Abusive Drugs (48 D.C.
-Official Code § 904.03a) (Drug Group 2).
+any other in the same Offense Severity Group (prison only, long splits, short splits, or probation).
+However, two statutory minimums are much higher than the Guidelines ranges in Columns A through D: 84 months for Enticing a Child after a conviction for a crime of violence (22 D.C.
+Code §§ 22-3010; 24-403.01 (e)) (Master Group 8) and 60 months for Maintaining a Place to Manufacture, Distribute or Store Narcotic or Abusive Drugs (48 D.C.
+Code § 904.03a) (Drug Group 2).
 For these offenses, the judge should impose the statutory minimum and then should suspend at least the portion of the sentence that exceeds the higher number in the prison range.
-The judge has the option to suspend more, but, absent a departure or enhancement, should not do less to result in a guideline compliant sentence.
+The judge has the option to suspend more, but, absent a departure or enhancement, should not do less to result in a Guidelines compliant sentence.